 2. I’m a stay-at-home parent or work part-time—it’s not worth it to get covered.

 Covering a stay-at-home parent may also make sense to a family.
 There are all the ‘services’ a homemaker provides to think about: childcare, shopping, cooking, housekeeping, transportation… Hiring someone to cover even half of these tasks would be expensive!
 An insurance policy could help cover the cost of hired help, especially when it comes to childcare.

-- I bought a policy years ago, so I’m covered!
+3. I bought a policy years ago, so I’m covered!

-- I can’t afford life insurance, it’s too expensive.
+4. I can’t afford life insurance, it’s too expensive.

-Disclaimer: Product information is accurate at the time the article is published.
-For current product details, please visit the Momentum Life website.
+Any product information is correct at the time this article was published.
+For current product information, please visit the Momentum Life website.